jdmonin/JSettlers2/README.txt

 The server doesn't require or check at startup that the named accounts all already exist, this is just a comma-separated list of names.

+In case an admin account password is lost, there's a rudimentary password-reset feature:
+Run JSettlersServer with the usual DB parameters and --pw-reset username, and you will be prompted for username's new password.
+This command can be run while the server is up.
+It will reset the password and exit, won't start a JSettlersServer.

 Development and Compiling
 -------------------------